 The problem was that the campsite hadn’t got back to Colin’s query, so we weren’t sure of we’d find a place or not.
 All the people who’d camped with us the night before were staying at Blea Tarn, which is where we’d have to go if our campsite was a no. Blea Tarn was too far to come back to the pub from; we were risking a no-pub day.
 A no-pub day.

 I was knackered by this time, so we decided that we’d go to the campsite and see if we could stay there for the night.

 At the campsite, which was conveniently located up a hill, we found a farm and a farmhouse but no one there to answer the door and no other campers.
 We looked in the honesty box, an open-fronted shed, but it was practically bare.
-There was a sign on the gate saying to phone them, so Colin phoned it, but got no answer.
+There was a sign on the gate saying to phone them, so Colin phoned them, but got no answer.

 After I bemoaned the situation and the place, a vehicle drove up with a man in it.
 We moved out his way, and waited for him to get out.
 He said we could indeed camp there overnight.
 I was kind of relieved, but not wholly.
 We set up the tent and unpacked, then I went to the shower block.

 The shower block

 The shower block was in a field with some of those fancy pods (which last night’s campsite also had) and some sheep.
 Sheep.
 All staring at me as I opened the gate while watching all of them.
 As I entered the field, the sheep formed a wide arc with me at the centre.
 I sidestepped left and round, and they rotated the arc correspondingly.
 We rotated like that until I was at the shower block door, which was directly opposite the gate.
 I entered with relief that I hadn’t been devoured by sheep, animals well known for leaving no prisoners when it comes to blades of grass.